Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

-Our version's worst-case decoding runtime is $\mathcal O(N)$ due to the same reason as Helios': flooding a cluster of length $\mathcal O(N)$ is the process with the worst scaling in the whole decoding cycle.
-Specifically, the number of timesteps to flood a cluster equals its length in edges.
-We expect mean runtime to scale almost identically to Helios' which we indeed observe in \cref{sec:runtime_data}.
+Macar's worst-case decoding runtime is $\mathcal O(N)$ due to the same reason as Helios': flooding a cluster of diameter $\mathcal O(N)$ is the process with the worst scaling in the whole decoding cycle.
+Specifically, the maximum number of timesteps to flood a cluster equals its diameter. \Cref{sec:runtime_analysis} shows the mean runtime scales similarly to Helios' as expected.